abbyabridged/ETL-project/Technical Report.md

 For location, we found some instances where the city was not provided or the state was stipulated in the city column.
 Where the city data was not available, we replaced this with "N/A".
 We also replaced the long-form of the state with its appropriate three letter acronym.

-The final table is described as below :
+The summary table below shows the key updates :

 | Original Column | Updated Column| Description of updates|
 | :-------------: |:-------------:| :-------------:|